hphelion/documentation/commercial/GA1/commercial.troubleshooting.install.md

 		     "build_number": 11,
 		     "installed_build_number": 11

-  Note that  the build&#95;number is changed from null to the right variable.
+  Note that the `build_number` is changed from null to the right value.

 3.Run the installer script to update the overcloud.